-Menus and User relays - The Smart DC Controller has over 55 menu items to allow installer configuration of gate function and two user relays, which can be configured for over 30 different functions.

-Independent adjustment for open and close gate speeds - An easy-to-use menu on the Smart DC Controller allows the installer to independently vary the open and close speed settings.
+Automatic adjustment and synchronization of bi-parting gates - The Smart DC Controller automatically adjusts the gate speed to synchronize the left and right gates so that they reach the open and close positions at the same time.
+Independent leaf delay adjustment for bi-parting gates is selectable in 1⁄2 second increments.
+Menus and User relays - The Smart DC Controller has a multitude of menu items that allows installer configuration of gate function and two programmable user relays.
+Independent adjustment for open and close gate speeds - An easy-to-use menu allows the installer to vary the open and close speed settings in a range between 10 and 15 seconds.

-Intelligent Inherent Entrapment Sensor (IES) -Any impediment to gate travel is sensed by the system, stopping gate movement per UL 325 Safety Standards.
+Intelligent Inherent Entrapment Sensor (IES) - Any impediment to gate travel is sensed by the system, stopping gate movement per UL 325 Standard of Safety.
 The intelligent system monitors gate power then adapts the IES to trip at an adjustable threshold above normal power.

-Liquid Crystal Display (LCD) - A 32-character LCD provides increased readability for programming and troubleshooting.
+Improved Liquid Crystal Display (LCD) - A 32-character LCD provides increased readability for programming and troubleshooting.

-USB communications port - A direct connect provides accessibility to download system diagnostics and upload system configurations using the Smart Touch Analyze and Retrieve Tool (START) software.
+USB communications port - A direct connect provides accessibility to download system diagnostics and upload system configurations using the Smart Touch Analyze and Retrieve Tool (S.T.A.R.T.) software.

-START software and diagnostics - With START software loaded on a laptop computer, you can get the latest software upgrade and have an invaluable troubleshooting tool for all HySecurity operators.
-To download this free software, visit the HySecurity website at www.hysecurity.com.
+S.T.A.R.T. software and diagnostics - With S.T.A.R.T. software loaded on a laptop computer, you have an invaluable management tool for all HySecurity operators.
+To download this free software, visit the HySecurity website at www. hysecurity.com.